 Students are expected to attend all class sessions for which they are scheduled.
 The effect of absences on grades is determined by the instructor with the approval of the Vice President of Academic Affairs.
-Faculty may drop a student from class as late as the fifth week of the course if the student has not attended more than 50% of the scheduled class sessions.
 Any student enrolled after midterm must withdraw from any class following the procedure outlined above.

 Students will be allowed to make up work missed because of legitimate class absences (scheduled, supervised college trips or functions).
 However, instructors must be notified in person by the student prior to his or her absence.
 Procedures for implementing this are as follows:

 - 1. The student will notify the instructor in person no later than one class meeting prior to the absence. - 2.
 The student should request from the instructor work that can be made up prior to the absence. - 3.
 Examinations and other assignments that cannot be completed prior to the absence may be made up at a time mutually agreed upon by the student and the instructor.
 This should be done no later than the end of the semester. - 4.
-If the work is not completed due to absences while participating in extracurricular activities or other uncontrollable situations, the student will be given an "Incomplete" grade and will have one semester to complete the course.
+If the work is not completed due to uncontrollable situations, the student may request an "Incomplete" grade and will have one semester to complete the course.